leyarotheconquerer/SolRFrontEnd/README.md

-# SolRFrontEnd
+# Solr Email Front-End
-Front end web app for accessing a SolR database containing email documents
+A front-end web application in ReactJS for accessing a Solr database containing email documents.

 ##Development Setup